 - Some dental assistants accumulate experience in a specialty such as orthodontia or oral surgery

-- Job postings, social media and word of mouth can yield qualified candidates
+- Using job postings, social media, and word of mouth to yield qualified candidates

-- New grads in dental assisting may welcome temporary assignments
+- Recruiting new grads for temporary dental assisting assignments

 - Communication skills in the technical context of clinical work are indispensable